 When I travel to a show or for an extended visit, my tote bag of choice is my favorite soft-sided fishing tackle box.
 The one I currently use was purchased from my local sporting goods store for around $30 and came with four wonderful plastic storage boxes with adjustable dividers!
 I carry an assortment of seed beads, findings, beading thread wrapped on cardboard bobbins, thread cutters and even cabochons and bead embroidery materials in each box so that I'm never without a beading project!

 A few things I never leave home without: a small ruler, my sketchbook and a small color wheel.

-A small sketch book or pad of paper for jotting
+- A small sketch book or pad of paper for jotting down ideas

 Another item I like to bring along when I travel are my copies of Beadwork and Stringing magazines.
 But if you want to travel light, three or four magazines can weigh you down.
 One easy solution is to subscribe to Beadwork and Stringing through Zinio and get your magazines delivered digitally!
 You can download them to your PC, laptop or tablet, or store them in your Zinio account on the web and access them from any computer with web access, anytime!
 Subscribe to Beadwork and Stringing magazines through Zinio and enjoy the convenience of being able to access your favorite beading projects from anywhere.

 Is there something that you absolutely have to have when you travel with your beads?
 Leave a comment on the blog telling us what it is, and share any advice you might have for those of us who travel with our beloved beads!